 The work is framed at the beginning by a poem by Adrienne Rich that opens a question on the possibilities of life, the mind and connection to others.
 The work concludes with a passage from an epic poem by Weldon Kees, A Distance from the Sea, which likens the psychological sensation of memory to the often confusing physical sensation of viewing the depth of the horizon and landforms between.
 Within the frame of these two poems, texts from 19th and 20th Century authors represent philosophical, psychological and passionately instinctual aspects of the human condition.
 Asylum is in itself a kind of poem or treatise on the human experience.

 Another foundation for the work is Paul Klee’s Angelus Novus: a painting that inspired a text by Walter Benjamin, which is the subject of the work’s second movement.
 This painting and image of the ‘Angel of the Future’ is a touchstone for the global condition of the refugee that World War II loosed upon the world.
 Klee and Benjamin were both profoundly effected by World War II along with many of the poets cited in Asylum.
 This work is also an homage to their lives, struggles and contributions.

-Forthcoming in 2020 will be a live performance in New York accompanied by a video installation by artist Laine Rettmer to celebrate the work’s CD release.
-The video installation (with full audio) will then be installed on the Rose Kennedy Greenway in Boston, MA in the fall 2020-21 season.
+Forthcoming in 2020 will be a premiere performance accompanied by video installation by artist Laine Rettmer to celebrate the work’s CD release.
+The video installation is scheduled to be installed on the Rose Kennedy Greenway in Boston, MA in September and October, 2020.